AlexsLemonade/training-modules/scRNA-seq-advanced/setup/README.md

-# Advanced Single Cell RNA-seq training data setup"
+# Advanced Single Cell RNA-seq training data setup

 This document describes how the training data is prepared for the advanced single cell RNA-seq training data on the RStudio Server.